AnyBody/ammr/Docs/getting_started.md

 :::

-The *AnyBody Model Repository* (AMMR) comes bundled with the [AnyBody Modelling System].
+The *AnyBody Model Repository* (AMMR) comes bundled with the [AnyBody Modeling System].
 But it must be installed/unpacked manually after you installed AnyBody.
 You can install the AMMR from the *AnyBody Assistent* dialog which is presented when AnyBody starts.